Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "So are you staying up there or are you gonna walk, Tarzan?"
 Xiù called from down below.

 "I think I’ll Tarzan.
 All that time with Adam on the rings and bars is one thing, but I need practice.
 Also, here."
 Julian reached down and pulled off his sandals.
-"May as well get to work on this, too…might take me a bit longer to get to the village."
+"May as well get to work on this, too... might take me a bit longer to get to the village."

 She caught them.
 "I’ll be there.
 Don’t fall."